oracle/python-oracledb/doc/src/user_guide/installation.rst

 Local Database or Full Oracle Client
 ++++++++++++++++++++++++++++++++++++

-Python-oracledb applications can use Oracle Client 21, 19, 18, 12, or 11.2
+Python-oracledb applications can use Oracle Client 23, 21, 19, 18, 12, or 11.2
 libraries from a local Oracle Database or full Oracle Client installation (such as installed by Oracle's GUI installer).

 The libraries must be either 32-bit or 64-bit, matching your Python architecture.
+Note Oracle Database 23ai 32-bit clients are not available on any platform, however, you can use older 32-bit clients to connect to Oracle Database 23ai.

 1. Set required Oracle environment variables by running the Oracle environment script.
 For example: